FoxyNPF/foxynpf.github.io/_posts/2019-9-24-Setting up Dionaea & Cowrie with MHN.md

 I’ve recently been looking into what options are available for opensource honeypots, I’ve always wanted to setup a honeypot and see what malware samples I can get hold of and also see what threat intel I can generate.
 I thought I would do a bit of a write up on what honeypots I have been playing around with and how to replicate what I have setup.

 When looking into setting up some honeypots there were two options which seemed interesting.
 The first was Dionaea which is designed to capture malware samples.
-The second was Cowrie which is an SSH honeypot, designed into tricking attackers into thinking they have shell in a Linux environment and they are able to download their malware into the honeypot but not run it.
+The second was Cowrie which is an SSH honeypot, designed into tricking attackers into thinking they have shell in a Linux environment.
+The attackers are able to download download malware into the honeypot however it is siphoned off so we can analyse it.

 Digging a little deeper I came across something called MHN (Modern Honey Network).
 This allows you to setup multiple honeypot sensors, including but not limited to Dionaea and Cowrie, which then feedback the attack data to a centralised server.
-The central MHN server collates the attack data and presents it on a nice looking dashboard, this will include the IP’s that have hit your honeypots, malware hashes that have been dropped, snort signatures etc…
+The central MHN server collates the attack data and presents it on a nice looking dashboard, this will include the IP’s that have hit your honeypots, hashes of alware that have been dropped, snort signatures etc…

 There is also a cool attack map, which at the time of writing only worked for my Dionaea sensor.